geraldbryan/Time-Management-Project/README.md

 ![result](image/result.png)

-After you fill it and click ok button, then your result is shown in the plot.
-Your result will be shown in the shape of star, and whether you have good, normal, or bad time management quality can be determine by the colour of the star.
+After you fill it and click the ok button, then your result is shown in the plot.
+Your result will be shown in the shape of a bigger star, and whether you have good, normal, or bad time management quality can be determined by the color of the star.

 #### Recomendation
 ![recommendation](image/recommendation.png)

-There are three parts in this menu which is **Recommendation**, **Question List**, and **Association Rules**.
-For the recommendation part we scrap the action that we can do to have a good time management quality, for more details you can visit this [page](https://quickbooks.intuit.com/r/employee-management/time-management-tips/#:~:text=If%20you%20want%20to%20improve%20your%20time%20management,compare%20actual%20time%20spent%20and%20estimated%20time%20spent.).
-The **question list** part is the supporting part of **Association Rules**, the association rules only shown like 'X6' or 'X8', so we provide the questions behind those variables.
-We include the association rules in recommendation because we try to inform you action that lead to bad time management quality that you must avoid and action that lead to good time management quality that you must maintain.
+There are three parts to this menu which is **Recommendation, Question List, and Association Rules**.
+For the recommendation part, we scrap the action that we can do to have a good time management quality.
+For more details, you can visit this [page](https://quickbooks.intuit.com/r/employee-management/time-management-tips/#:~:text=If%20you%20want%20to%20improve%20your%20time%20management,compare%20actual%20time%20spent%20and%20estimated%20time%20spent.).
+The **question list** list part is the supporting part of **Association Rules**, the association rules only shown like 'X6' or 'X8', so we provide the questions behind those variables.
+We include the association rules in the recommendation because we try to inform you of actions that lead to bad time management quality that you must avoid and actions that lead to good time management quality that you must maintain.

 #### Statistics
-In the statistics menu it will explain about the dataset itself which we already explain it in **Exploratory Data Analysis**, **Clustering**, and **Association Rules** parts, so I will not explain it more to avoid redundancy.
+The statistics menu will explain the dataset itself, which we already present in Exploratory Data Analysis, Clustering, and Association Rules parts, so I will not explain it more to avoid redundancy.

 ## Enjoy
-I do not want you to take more time to read this, so just head to the shiny app, take the survey, and most important **Improve your time management quality** no matter of what groups you belong based on our survey.
+I do not want you to take more time to read this, so just head to the shiny app, take the survey, and most important, Improve your time management quality no matter what groups you belong to based on our survey.

 <br>
 Lastly, I want to provide you with another quote that I like:

 > **"The bad news is time flies.
 The good news is you are the pilot"** <br> -Michael Altshuler

-Thank you for read and use the apps, if you have any feedback feel free to contact us, cheers to the better us! :)
+Thank you for reading and use the app.
+If you have any feedback, feel free to contact us.
+Cheers to the better us! :)